"Brașov's winter magic really begins around May — a great time to plan ahead. Lace up your boots for epic trails and stunning landscapes."

 Why Visit Brașov?

-Brașov captivates as Transylvania's mountain gateway where Gothic Black Church anchors medieval Council Square, Tâmpa Mountain's Hollywood-style BRAȘOV sign surveys Carpathian peaks, and Bran Castle's (marketed as 'Dracula's Castle') towers rise 30km away luring vampire enthusiasts.
-This Saxon-founded city (pop.
-250,000) preserves Central European elegance amid Romanian Carpathians—medieval walls encircle old town, Austro-Hungarian architecture lines streets, and ski resorts beckon from Poiana Brașov (12km).
+Brașov captivates visitors as Transylvania's atmospheric mountain gateway city where the imposing Gothic Black Church dominates medieval Council Square's colorful Saxon architecture, Tâmpa Mountain's distinctive Hollywood-style BRAȘOV white sign surveys dramatic Carpathian peaks surrounding the valley, and famous Bran Castle's (aggressively marketed worldwide as 'Dracula's Castle') medieval towers rise 30 kilometers away consistently luring vampire literature enthusiasts despite tenuous historical connection.
+This beautifully preserved Saxon-founded medieval city (pop. approximately 250,000, Romania's 7th-largest, though old town feels much smaller and walkable) charmingly preserves Central European elegance and German Lutheran heritage amid the stunning Romanian Carpathian Mountains—well-maintained medieval defensive walls still encircle the atmospheric old town with watchtowers, elegant Austro-Hungarian imperial architecture lines broad boulevards and squares, and modern ski resorts beckon winter sports enthusiasts from nearby Poiana Brașov (12km south, Romania's premier ski destination).

 What to Do